 Maria Carrillo High School Girls’ Soccer Team

 The Puma Girls have been perennially ranked as a top team nationwide.
 Each season the teams travel for preseason matches, league matches, and post season play.
-The 2015-2016 team has once again won the league and North Coast Section championships.
-Such a winning schedule requires a lot of travel that adds up to thousands of dollars each season.
+A winning schedule requires a lot of travel that adds up to thousands of dollars each season.
 Likewise, all of the games require paid officials, another big bite out of athletic budgets.

 Over the course of two years, your donations have provided the Puma Girls $6,750 to help offset the costs of safe and reliable transportation.
 This one illustration provides an inside look at how Schools Plus assures that Santa Rosa’s students have the same opportunities of past generations.
 (Photos by Michael Cox)